michaellangford99/michaellangford99/engineering/engineering.md

 navToMdOptions:
   # Show excerpts (if they exist in data, read more above)
   showExcerpt: false

+#for later when you use a custom engineering tree
+# | sort(false, false, "data.title")
 ---

 {{ collections.all | eleventyNavigation: "engineering" | eleventyNavigationToMarkdown: navToMdOptions}}